RELEVANT PROCEDURES AND GUIDANCE

 - Consideration of any existing records, including whether the child is the subject of a Child Protection Plan;

-Involving other agencies as appropriate and in accordance with Information sharing advice for safeguarding practitioners:
+Involving other agencies as appropriate and in accordance with Information sharing advice for safeguarding practitioners and Working Together to Safeguard Children.

-If there are indications that a child may be at risk of Significant Harm, the manager may authorise whatever actions are necessary to protect the child or others in the household from Significant Harm, which may result in the immediate provision of services (see Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures Manual, Strategy Discussions Procedure).
+If there are indications that a child may be at risk of Significant Harm, the manager may authorise whatever actions are necessary to protect the child or others in the household from Significant Harm, which may result in the immediate provision of services.
+There should be consideration of a Strategy Discussion and of a multi-agency response (see Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures Manual, Strategy Discussions Procedure).

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.